gordicaleksa/pytorch-learn-reinforcement-learning/README.md

 As well as epsilon (from the epsilon-greedy algorithm) but that plot is not that informative so I'll omit it here.

-As you can see the plots are super **noisy**!, as I could have expected, but the progress just stagnates from certain point onwards and that's what I'm trying to debug atm.
+As you can see the plots are super **noisy**!
+As I could have expected, but the progress just stagnates from certain point onwards and that's what I'm trying to debug atm.

 ---